equinor/ert-storage/README.md

 [ERT](https://github.com/equinor/ert) project.
 It is written in Python 3.6+ using FastAPI, Pydantic, SQLAlchemy and Azure Blob Storage.

+> [!CAUTION]
+> This repository has been archived as its contents have been merged with ERT proper.

 # Development Environment

 This section describes how to use ERT Storage for testing or development purposes.
 It uses an in-memory SQLite database with no Azure Blob Storage.